ihalseide/format-s/README.md

 ## License

-This project is under the MIT License.
-See the file "LICENSE.txt" for more information.
+See the file called "LICENSE.txt" for more information.